Frequently Asked Questions about Grantmaking at GCF

 Who can submit a Funding Inquiry?
 How often?

 Any 501(c)(3) remains eligible to submit a short Funding Inquiry at any time.
-Staff will reply within one to two weeks with recommended next steps.
+Staff will reply within two weeks with recommended next steps.
 Note: a Funding Inquiry is not the same as an application for funding or a letter of intent.
 It is simply an entry portal for staff to understand how your idea may or may not fit and to receive a timely response.
 Organizations can submit several ideas at a time or throughout the year.
 A Funding Inquiry is not a mandatory step before responding to an RFP or submitting to a Private Foundation.

 What happened to the 7 investment areas?